 Nougat can be found across the world, although no two countries prepare it the same way.
 Greek mandolato nougat is traditionally prepared with a light meringue base that is enriched with honey, sugar, and almonds.

 Some say that the best Greek nougat is found in the Ionian islands.
 However, this can be found everywhere – from Skopelos to Athens and beyond.

-When summertime arrives in Greece, ice cream is a popular refreshing sweet treat – just like anywhere else in the world.
-However, instead of buying prepackaged tubs of ice cream, head to one of the local patisseries.
+When summer time arrives in Greece, ice cream is a popular refreshing sweet treat – just like anywhere else in the world.
+However instead of buying the prepackaged tubs of ice cream, head to one of the local patisseries.